liu-yuanhao/liu-yuanhao.github.io/_pages/publications.md

 ### Under Review

+- **Yuanhao Liu**, Ning Deng, Cao Chen, Jianfei He, Hua Zhang, “On Proactive Resilience in OCS-enabled Data Center Networks against Link and Switch Failure,” Submitted to *IEEE Transactions on Network and Service Management* in May 2026.

-- **Yuanhao Liu**, Ning Deng, and Minwei Fan, “On p-Cycle-based Disaster Protection for Optical Network Provisioning,” Submitted to *2025 IEEE Global Communications Conference (GLOBECOM)* in May 2026.
+- **Yuanhao Liu**, Ning Deng, and Minwei Fan, “On p-Cycle-based Disaster Protection for Optical Network Provisioning,” Submitted to *2025 IEEE Global Communications Conference (GLOBECOM)* in May 2026, Under Review.

 - Xiaolan Xie, **Yuanhao Liu\* (corresponding author)**, Cao Chen, Minwei Fan, Ning Deng\*, and Kezhong Lu, “Disaster Protection in SDM Elastic Optical Network with and without Inter-Core Switching,” Submitted to *2025 IEEE Global Communications Conference (GLOBECOM)* in May 2026.